nitikagupta1403/WeaveAI/papers/CLO-SKET/CLO_SKET_Final_Methods.md

 R_{2,i}(r_i^\star)=m_i^\star.
 \]

 These are therefore two names for the same measured quantity, not independent features or independent evidence.
-Peak radius is a selected coordinate on a discrete, bounded domain; boundary occupancy was audited explicitly.
+Peak radius is a selected coordinate on a discrete, bounded domain; Because peak radius is selected on a finite discrete domain, boundary occupancy and radial-domain sensitivity were evaluated separately.

 ## 3.6 Eight radial-magnitude descriptors